 Ida deals new blow to Louisiana schools struggling to reopen

-A Ford Fusion is the family’s home now, and as if Hurricane Ida didn’t take enough, it has also put the boys’ education on hold.
+And as if Hurricane Ida didn’t take enough, it has also put the boys’ education on hold.

 “They’re ready to get inside, go to school, get some air conditioning,” said 32-year-old Williams, who has twin 5-year-olds and a 7-year-old and is more pessimistic than officials about when they might be back in class.
 “The way it’s looking like now, it’s going to be next August.”

 After a year and a half of pandemic disruptions that drove children from schools and pulled down test scores, at least 169,000 Louisiana children are out of class again, their studies derailed by the storm.
 The hurricane followed a rocky reopening in August that led to more COVID-19 infections and classroom closures, and now it will be weeks before some students go back again.

 “How concerned am I?
 If you pick up a thesaurus, whatever’s the word for ‘most concerned,’” said Jarod Martin, superintendent of schools in hard-hit Lafourche Parish, southwest of New Orleans.
 “We were brimming with optimism and confident that we were going to defeat COVID, confident we were on a better path.
 And now we’ve got another setback.”

 In the most devastated areas, returning to class requires not only schools be repaired or temporary classrooms set up, but for students and staff scattered around the country to come back.
 That means they must have homes with electricity and running water.
 Buses must run, cafeterias must be stocked with food and on and on.